100 Notable alumni of

 -

-Jeffrey Todd McNeil, nicknamed "Squirrel" or "Flying Squirrel," is an American professional baseball utility player for the New York Mets of Major League Baseball (MLB).
-He made his MLB debut in 2018.
+Jeffrey Todd McNeil, nicknamed "Squirrel" or "Flying Squirrel," is an American professional baseball utility player for the Athletics of Major League Baseball (MLB).
+He has previously played in MLB for the New York Mets.
+McNeil made his MLB debut in 2018.
 In 2022, McNeil started the All-Star Game at second base, won the MLB Batting Title and the Silver Slugger Award.

 -